America Is Done With COVID-19. COVID-19 Isn’t Done With America

 But at least some of those people do not share Ducey’s confidence.
 “I agree with him that we have hospital capacity today and probably we will next Friday,” Will Humble, executive director of the Arizona Public Health Association, told the Central.
 “If we don’t change course and put in some simple interventions now, it might not be that way on July 4.”

-In South Carolina, most beaches and retail businesses remain open, even as the state recorded its highest one-day total of 1038 new cases on June 5.
+In South Carolina, most beaches and retail businesses remain open, even as the state recorded its highest one-day total of 687 new cases on June 10.
 Thirteen people died of the disease in that 24-hour period.
 Governor Henry McMaster extended South Carolina’s state of emergency—originally imposed in April and set to expire on June 11.
 The state of emergency authorized school and business closures, activation of the National Guard, postponement of elections and more.
-Still, McMaster made it clear that the extension would not require businesses that have reopened, nor would he mandate mask use.
+Still, McMaster made it clear that the extension would not require businesses that have reopened to close again, nor would he mandate mask use.
 “It is a matter of personal responsibility,” he said at a press conference.
 The farthest McMaster said he would go is to encourage people to wear masks and practice social distancing.

 If the governors of the stricken states aren’t feeling skittish yet, the markets are.
 On June 11, the Dow Jones Industrial average shed 1,900 points, a 6.9% plunge, and the S&P 500 lost 5.9%, as reports of the second wave of infections made it clear that the overall economy would not be bouncing back to its pre-viral vigor any time soon.
 “This is the biggest economic shock in living memory,” Federal Reserve Chairman Jerome Powell said in a June 10 news conference.
 “The extent of the downturn remains extraordinarily uncertain.”